420Integrated/ethjs-util/README.md

 ## About

-A simple set of Ethereum JS utilties, mainly for frontend dApps.
+A simple set of 420coin JS utilties, mainly for frontend dApps.

 ## Available Methods